How to Pivot From Lead Gen to Demand Gen: A Guide for CMOs

 How’s it going now?

 We’ve been working under a demand generation approach for a number of years now.
-And while the climate and market has been a tougher environment than when we originally made the switch - we have seen some really positive performance as a result of demand gen as we scale.
+And while the climate and market have been a tougher environment than when we originally made the switch, we have seen some really positive performance as a result of demand gen as we scale.

 Sticking true to our demand generation strategy, we developed full media machines specific to these countries - rather than simply deploying a rinse and repeat of our UK strategy, only translating our website into French or German.